Swabuu/wiki_mno_scraper_2/README.md

-A Python script for web scraping the mobile network operator data found on Wikepedia's mobile operator wiki.
+Another Python script (first: https://github.com/Swabuu/wiki_mno_scraper) for web scraping the mobile network operator data found on Wikepedia's mobile operator wiki.
 Includes network owners as well as technology used.
 # Wikipedia Mobile Network Operator Scraper

 A Python script for web scraping the mobile network operator data found on the below Wikipedia links